9 min read

 The AI-native software development

-2. AI Generation: Agents rapidly generate PRDs, designs, or executable code.
+2. AI Generation: Agents quickly generate PRDs, designs, and code

-3. Human Review: The human acts as the critical verifier, interrogating the output for logic and intent.
+3. Human Review: The human interrogates the output for logic and intent

-5. Approval: Human verifies whether the phase objectives are met or not.
+5. Approval: Human verifies whether the objectives of the current phase are met or not

-6. Knowledge Capture: AI centralizes Knowledge Management (KM) by automatically capturing insights into a comprehensive knowledge graph, preventing future architectural drift.
+6. Knowledge Capture: AI automatically captures insights into a comprehensive knowledge graph, preventing future architectural drift with the centralized knowledge management

 So we let go of the old two-week sprint.